-One of the biggest mistakes you can make as a website consultant is recreating a proposal from scratch every single time.
-Having a proposal template in place is a necessity.
+One of the biggest mistakes you can make as a website consultant is creating a sales proposal from scratch every single time.
+For starters, there are the costs involved, and the process of writing a sales proposal itself can be out of your scope of expertise.
+But how can you get more business without a sales proposal?

 The Proposal Template